flatiron/blacksmith/articles/basic/file-system/how-do-i-read-files-in-node-js/article.md

     // file = (string) filepath of the file to read

 `encoding` is an optional parameter that specifies the type of encoding to read the file.
 Possible encodings are 'ascii', 'utf8', and 'base64'.
-If no encoding provided, the raw buffer is returned - which is usually NOT human-readable data!
+If no encoding is provided, the default is `utf8`.

 `callback` is a function to call when the file has been read and the contents are ready - it is passed two arguments, `error` and `data`.
 If there is no error, `error` will be `null` and `data` will contain the file contents; otherwise `err` contains the error message.